ParallelMaths/parallel/pages/9-16-puzzle-compendium.md

 ::: problem id=4 marks=3
 __4.1__ A set of cards has a shape on one side and a colour on the other side.

-__Rule: If a card has a circle on one side, then it must have yellow on the other side.__
+__Rule: If a card has a circle on one side, then it must have blue on the other side.__

 If you want to check that the rule is being followed, what must you do?